astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 necessary, as long as you remember to set up the problem with the reference frames as indicated in Figure 7.1.

 Finally, note that this formula allows us to avoid the problem of going faster than light if the speeds get large.
+Consider the inverse transformation where the train and the ball are moving in the same direction ($\beta_R\rightarrow -\beta_R$).
+If $\beta=0.75$ and
-If $\beta=0.75$ and $\beta_R=-0.75$, then $\beta'\neq1.5$!
+$\beta_R=-0.75$, then $\beta'\neq1.5$!
 If you plug those numbers in, you get 1.5 in the numerator, but you get 1.5625 in the denominator, so $\beta'=0.96$.
 That's faster than $\beta$, which you expect, but not bigger than one.

 Most importantly, note what happens if $\beta=1$: the numerator becomes $1\mp\beta_R$, because $\beta=1$, but in the denominator, the